This post may contain affiliate links. Please read our disclosure policy.

 Tips For Making Chocolate Hot Cross Buns

 • If your dough feels a little sticky at first, resist the urge to add too much flour.
-A slightly tacky dough is what gives these Chocolate Hot Cross Buns their soft, fluffy texture once baked.
+A slightly tacky dough is what gives you that soft, fluffy texture once baked.

-• For a cosy rise, I like to pop the covered dough near a warm oven or inside the oven with just the light on.
-It creates the perfect environment without rushing the process.
+• For a good rise, place the dough in a warm spot, like near the oven or inside with just the light on.
+It makes a big difference.

 Recipe FAQ’s